-- Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
+- 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Network > IPTV/VLAN. - 3.
-If your ISP provides the networking service based on IGMP technology, e.g., British Telecom(BT) and Talk Talk in UK: - 1) Tick the IGMP Proxy checkbox and select the IGMP Version, either V2 or V3, as required by your ISP.
+If your ISP provides the networking service based on IGMP technology, e.g., British Telecom(BT) and Talk Talk in UK: - 1) Tick the IGMP Proxy and IGMP Snooping checkbox, then select the IGMP Version, either V2 or V3, as required by your ISP.